-The statewide coalition office provides advocacy through several WVCADV initiated collaborative projects as well as through representation on collaborative partnerships lead by other agencies.
-Collaborations include partnerships with healthcare, mental health, law enforcement, corrections, courts, legal services, child & adult protection, education, prosecution, victim services, marginalized communities, and social services.
-WVCADV representatives also participate with national organizations and bring updated research, cutting edge issues and model initiatives to state and local collaboratives.
+WVCADV representatives also participate with national organizations and bring updated research to system development, and cutting edge issues and model initiatives to state and local collaboratives.
 The state office facilitates networking and coordination of services for the 14 licensed domestic programs and collaborative partners.

 Local domestic violence programs are a vital resource, providing free and confidential assistance to victims of domestic violence and their children.
-Domestic violence advocates have accurate information about domestic violence and they understand the criminal justice, family court, and social services systems, and are familiar with other community resources that might be useful to victims.
-In addition to giving good information, advocates can often accompany victims to court, to the police station, or to social services and provide victims with practical and emotional support.
+Domestic violence advocates have accurate information about issues surrounding this sort of violence, and they understand the criminal justice, family court, and social services systems.
+They are trained and familiar with other community resources that might be useful to victims.
+In addition to being sources of good information, advocates often accompany victims to court, to the police station, or to social services to provide victims with practical and emotional support.

-Getting help from someone who has experience working with victims of domestic violence and who knows how to work with the different systems can make things a lot easier for victims.
-Domestic violence services are available in every county in the state.
-Specific services may vary from one community to another, but most programs offer the core services such as individual safety planning, shelter, 24 hour emergency hotline, legal advocacy, peer support counseling, support groups, services for children and other support services (such as help in obtaining medical care; legal protection; housing; furniture; clothing; training and educational services; employment; social services; emergency transportation; and translation services).
+Getting help from someone who has experience working with victims of domestic violence and who knows the intersecting systems can make things a lot easier for victims.
+These services are available in every county in the state.
+While specific services vary from one community to another, most programs offer the core services such as individual safety planning, shelter, 24-hour emergency hotline, legal advocacy, peer support counseling, support groups, services for children, and other support services such as help obtaining medical care, legal protection, housing, furniture, clothing, training/educational services, employment, social services, emergency transportation, and translation services.